S-Vermeer/S-Vermeer.github.io/docs/reference/documents/Software Architecture Documentation.md

 ## Introduction

-The goal of this document is to depict the architecture of the application in detail, harbour the functional and non-functional requirements, and document decisions and maintenance.
+The goal of this document is to depict the architecture of the application in detail, document decisions and detail the steps for further maintenance.

 The application that is described in this document is an application where you can use augmented reality to zoom in on fine dust particles and see their impact in the future if trends continue.

 ## Table of Contents
 - [1.
 Contexts](#1-contexts)